guilhermegarcia/praat/judgement.md

 A. An experiment file (`*.txt`) (see (2) above)
 B. A `csv` file with your linguistic variables

 Finally, you'll probably want to change the paths in the script.
 The script assumes (A) and (B) above are in the same directory as the script itself.
 A folder (`output`) is also assumed to be present.
+The script does not use the `createDirectory` command on Praat, so you can run the exact same script for every participant.

+**Important**: One of the fields in the questionnaire can be used to identify each participant (`username`).
+Note that if you repeat the `username`, Praat will **overwrite** the file.
+So just make sure to assign unique `username`s.

 ```